dczia/Defcon27-Badge/BuildGuide.md

 - Step 7.
 Cut the DCZIA sticker and trim into individual D C Z I A stickers and place on the keycaps
 - Step 8.
 Install Batteries

+-- NOTE - The headphone jack does not work as is,we will post a fix.
+The jack did not match the footprint we used.
+Sorry!
--- Note, if your speaker is really really quiet, please contact us.
+-- Also Note, if your speaker is really really quiet, please contact us.

 ## Badge User Manual